Skip to main content

 News Type:

-Michael Baham, fourth-year student at UCI Irvine School of Medicine and scholar with Programs in Medical Education Leadership Education to Advance Diversity - African, Black and Caribbean (PRIME LEAD-ABC).
+Michael Baham, fourth-year student at UC Irvine School of Medicine and scholar with Programs in Medical Education Leadership Education to Advance Diversity - African, Black and Caribbean (PRIME LEAD-ABC).

 Michael Baham, a fourth-year medical student at the UC Irvine School of Medicine and a scholar in the Programs in Medical Education Leadership Education to Advance Diversity - African, Black and Caribbean (PRIME LEAD-ABC), was chosen to join the LA Chargers pipeline initiative.